 Beit Olam Garden will be operated in keeping with, and in all manner respectful of, Jewish practices.
 For non-Jewish members of the DJC, funeral services can be conducted elsewhere by an officiant of one’s choice, while all burials in Beit Olam Gardens will be conducted by the rabbi of the DJC in a non-denominational manner which does not conflict with Jewish Practice.

 Beit Olam Garden is a Jewish section (demarcated section of consecrated ground required for the purpose of Jewish burial) within Glenview Memorial Gardens, in which Jews and non-Jews can be buried side by side.

-A Rabbinic Advisory Board, headed by Rabbi Yael Splansky (Holy Blossom), on which Rabbi Miriam sits, will oversee the Jewish rituals and practices for the site.
+A Rabbinic Advisory Board will oversee the Jewish rituals and practices for the site.
 These Standards of Practice are in keeping with the values and needs of the DJC (For details of Standards of Practice, click here).

 Benjamin’s Park Memorial Chapel will be happy to work with us to pick up and prepare a body for burial, as well as providing their services for funerals and burial.

 For more information including memorialization and payment options, along with the Standards of Practice, click here.